Ansu-John/Classification-Models/README.md

 Recall identifies the proportion of correctly predicted actual positives.

 Mathematically, recall can be given as the ratio of TP to (TP + FN).

-#### True Positive Rate
 True Positive Rate is synonymous with Recall and can be given as the ratio of TP to (TP + FN).

 #### f1-score
 f1-score is the weighted harmonic mean of precision and recall.
 The best possible f1-score would be 1.0 and the worst would be 0.0. f1-score is the harmonic mean of precision and recall.
 So, f1-score is always lower than accuracy measures as they embed precision and recall into their computation.
 The weighted average of f1-score should be used to compare classifier models, not global accuracy.